Pudding2024/Obsidian_vault_shared/README.md

 # Obsidian_vault_shared
-this is my shared vault of Obsidian note.
+this is my shared vault of Obsidian note.(.md file)